whitebird1016/The-7-Skills-You-Need-To-Know-with-React.js/README.md

 Plus you can get many of the benefits of Redux by combining React Hooks and React Context.
 This is a great advantage compared to learning an extra library.
 <h2>Step 6: Learn a React router.
 In particular, react-router-dom</h2>

+What is a router?
+Any website we visit has many pages we can browse by going forward or backward in our browser’s history.
+To create these different pages or routes in React, we need to use what’s called a router.

+React itself does not come with its own router, so we’re going to need to use a third party library, one called react-router-dom.

+react-router-dom is necessary for creating pages in our app, as well as navigating the user around each page.
+It lets us create links to different pages of our app and navigate to them or redirect them to other pages if we need.

 <h2>Step 7: Learn patterns for authentication in React</h2>